 Party Councillors

 Conservative 26

-Labour 11
+Labour 10

 Liberal Democrat 1

-Independent 1

-Total number of elected members 39
+Total number of elected members 37

-The Council has adopted the Leader and Cabinet model as its political management structure arising from the Local Government and Public Involvement in Health Act 2007.
+I ne Council nas adopted the Leader and Cabinet model as its political management structure arising from the Local Government and Public Involvement in Health Act 2007.
 The requirements of the Act are such that the Leader of the Council has responsibility for the appointment of Members of the Cabinet, the allocation of Portfolios and the delegation of Executive Functions.

-4. Management Structure of the Council
+8. Management Structure of the Council

 The Council has two senior management boards.
 Executive Leadership team (ELT), which consists of the Chief Executive, two Executive Directors, Executive Head of Finance and Corporate Legal Services Manager.
-ELT consider and coordinates the strategic direction of the Council.
+ELT consider and co-ordinates the strategic direction of the Council.
 The second board is the Corporate Leadership Team (CLT), consisting of the Chief Executive, two Executive Directors and Heads of Service.
 The CLT considers and co-ordinates the management and future plans of the Council, providing operational leadership and support to elected Members alongside the delivery of Council services.